IgorAdelino/IgorAdelino/README.md

 - Skilled Software Engineer experienced in developing, scaling, securing, and maintaining large-scale web applications, microservices, and APIs in critical environments serving thousands of users daily.
 - Teamwork is essential to me.
 With a background in high-performance teams, I motivate and help the team to beat and surpass the goals from each quarter/sprint.
--  In my free time, I study DApps, serverless architecture, and blockchain technology
+-  In my free time, I study DApps, serverless architecture, and blockchain technology.

 ### Technologies
 - Typescript | Javascript | C# | Python | Solidity